p3r7/blog/_posts/2021-05-10-norns-community.md

 Tyler then oversaw the integration of the gallery's DOM as an embedded iframe.

-In this process, he made it more responsive[^8], more compact and did some CSS touchups to make the integration appear seamless.
+In this process, he made it more responsive[^8], more compact and did some CSS touchups to make the whole thing appear seamless.

-Furthermore, he pushed the idea of integrating it further, making filtered versions for pages dedicated to authors and specific categories.
+Furthermore, he pushed the idea of tighter coupling, making filtered versions for pages dedicated to authors and specific categories.

 ## Going beta then live